Restrictions on commercial wildlife markets tighten: are they enough to stop another Covid-19?

 Another issue with these partial bans is that they may act largely as a publicity stunt with little or no effort being made to implement them.
 For example, in March, the Vietnamese government announced it would draft measures to restrict wildlife trade and consumption from April 1st.
 However, since that date, no drafts have been made publicly available and NGOs have raised concerns that the government is no longer prioritising wildlife as it previously promised.

-Much of China’s wildlife trade is already illegal, yet trafficked species still end up on sale at markets, and many of the issues lie in poor regulation and ineffective deterrents.
+Much of China’s wildlife trade is already illegal, yet trafficked species still end up on sale at commercial markets, and many of the issues lie in poor regulation and ineffective deterrents.
 Existing enforcement measures contain too many exceptions and legal loopholes.
 We need more comprehensive bans that are designed to protect all wildlife – and humans – permanently.
-EJF is calling for a lasting ban on wildlife markets, a sentiment echoed by the UN biodiversity chief, who has recommended a global ban in order to prevent future pandemics.
+EJF is calling for a lasting ban on commercial wildlife markets, a sentiment echoed by the UN biodiversity chief, who has recommended a global ban in order to prevent future pandemics.

 In recent years, EJF has campaigned to protect forests and fight climate change.
 Covid-19 shows us that protecting our natural world is now more important than ever.
 To protect us, ecosystems must not only function, but thrive without interference or destruction.